FWolfe/Zomboid-Modding-Guide/README.md

 ## Mod structure
 **_Describe the various files and folders that make up a mod, and their purpose_**

-#### mod.info (required file)
+#### mod.info
-This file can be created/editted with any text editor.
+This file can be created/edited with any text editor.
 It contains details like your mod's ID, name, description, preview image etc.
 ```
 name=My First Mod
 poster=poster.png